seangwright/xperience-community-mcp-server/README.md

 Why use this library?
 By exposing a discrete set of documented tools to [an AI agent](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode) in an Xperience by Kentico project, that agent has more well structured context and capabilities.
 This means it can be a better copilot to developers building features for marketers using Xperience by Kentico.

+For a more detailed explanation of this project, read the blog post _[Turn your Xperience by Kentico application into an MCP Server](https://community.kentico.com/blog/turn-your-xperience-by-kentico-application-into-an-mcp-server)_.

 ## Screenshots

  <a href="https://raw.githubusercontent.com/seangwright/xperience-community-mcp-server/main/images/mcp-server-vs-code-xperience-dancing-goat.webp">